Feyerabend/vm/jvm1/README.md

-An assumption here is that Java[^javawiki] is well known for its principals, a virtual machine for running bytecodes, a compiler which translate for a Java-program to a sequence of bytecodes. *Sound familiar?*
+An assumption here is that Java[^javawiki] is well known for its principals, a virtual machine for running bytecodes, a compiler which translate for a Java-program to a sequence of bytecodes. *Sound familiar?* Previous samples of virtual machines have had a string of *integers* as the minimal information encoded and decoded between machine and compiler (or raw code).

 The basis for Java starts with the interface between the virtual machine and what comes out of the compiler: the `bytecode`, or its physical representation